27—28 April

 Thursday 25 April, 19:00 at Kunstnernes Hus

 We mark the start of this year’s studio weekend by throwing a party, and invite everyone to an evening of music and dance.
 We will also announce the recipient of this year’s Oslo Open honorary award.
 The event is organised in collaboration with ØST KUNST and Kunstnernes Hus.
 Free entry and open to everyone above 20 years of age.
+See the program.

 Open artist studios